Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 **Adam Arés**

 Nude beaches were the best, especially when they were private.
-Adam could just lie on the sand with a nice palm tree shading the sun out of his eyes, he could read, he could bake in the sun and *relax…*
+Adam could just lie on the sand with a nice palm tree shading the sun out of his eyes, he could read, he could bake in the sun and *relax...*

 It was a strange feeling.
-Just doing *nothing* had been…well, it had been a struggle for both of the Bros.
+Just doing *nothing* had been... well, it had been a struggle for both of the Bros.
 Neither were completely lazing about, that just wasn’t their nature.
 Volleyball, beach wrestling and roughhousing in the surf helped them burn off some of their daily frenetic need to move and play.
 But in the late afternoon, with the perfect warmth of everything lulling him into rest, he could feel himself *recharging* in a way he couldn’t put into words.
-It was…
+It was...

 ...He couldn’t put it into words.